 - Prevent workers falling from high levels- Automated systems can reach higher levels in warehouses that are too high for human workers.

 Robots developed by NASA and Carnegie Mellon University for example are used extensively in shipping facilities to transport carts filled with items.
 A human worker simply has to unload the items onto a truck when it’s time to transport them away.
-The robots have a triple check safety feature to reduce incidents, where the robot automatically senses other objects and people near it to prevent collision.
+The robots have a triple-check safety feature to reduce incidents, where the robot automatically senses other objects and people near it to prevent a collision.

 At Ralawise, an apparel distribution firm, the company wanted to reduce the risk of cutting injuries and the use of cutting tools in general by workers.
 So, it teamed up with Toshiba Machine Robotics to implement an automatic custom box cutting solution.
 The robot can work on boxes of all sizes, by automatically sensing dimensions and edges, and choosing the cutting lines accordingly.

 Machinery Automation Solutions